What Colors Can Dogs See?

 See files for Dogs

 When it comes to choosing a toy or a dog training tool for your dog, it is important to take into account which colors are the most striking for dogs.
 In this way, you can ensure that your dog can distinguish toys from other objects, include floors.

 In this AnimalWised article we will be discussing what colors dogs can see.
 We will be including those that are most striking for dogs and those which are more difficult for canines to differentiate.
 Keep reading to find out more.

-By looking at the image presented below, we can notice the difference between how humans distinguish color to how dogs distinguish color.
-In the dog side of image, we can notice how canines strongly distinguish blues and yellows, whereby their vision of red, green and orange acquire more of a grayish brownish hue.
+By looking at the image presented below, we can notice the difference between how humans distinguish color and how dogs distinguish color.
+In the dog side of image, we notice how canines strongly distinguish blues and yellows.
+However their vision of red, green and orange, have more of a grayish brownish hue.